-A Texas native, Natascha can often be found hunting for the best Tex-Mex in New York.
-Outside of reading, she is interested in urban farming and cooking.
+A Texas native, Natascha can often be found hunting for the best Tex-Mex.
+Outside of reading, she is interested in urban farming and soap making.

 Natascha is primarily looking for picture book, middle grade and young adult manuscripts across most genres, including contemporary, mysteries, thrillers, fantasy, historical fiction, and narrative non-fiction.
-She is also looking for artists that speak to her creatively.
+She is also looking for artists that speak to her creatively, and graphic novelists.

-She is not a good fit for adult literary fiction, horror, true crime, or serious nonfiction.
+She is not a good fit for adult fiction or nonfiction.

 Originally from Washington (and then from all over as an Air Force brat), Rachel now resides with her scientist husband and chatty rescue cat.
 When not working, her other interests include trying new recipes, playing World of Warcraft, and spending time by the ocean.

-Fiction is still Rachel's focus, and she represents adult romance, commercial and upmarket women's fiction, and young adult fiction.
+Fiction is still Rachel's focus, and she represents women's fiction (commercial or upmarket), romance, mystery, and YA.
 You can find more details about what she's looking for on our Submissions page.